tkon3/bilm-tf/README.md

 # Dump weights
 First, edit options.json file for the newly trained model in the save_dir directory.

-Important: always set n_characters to 262 after training (see below).
+\bImportant: always set n_characters to 262 after training (see below).

 Then Run:
 ```